tycrek/degoogle/README.md

   - Note: Zoho has been removed as per issue #53.
 See [this link](https://news.ycombinator.com/item?id=18056723).
 Thanks @ribtoks
 - Docs/Sheets/Slides (offline)
   - [LibreOffice](https://www.libreoffice.org/) and [Apache OpenOffice](https://www.openoffice.org/) - Both are open-source offline document suites.
+  - [ONLYOFFICE](https://www.onlyoffice.com) - Open-source private cloud replacement for Google Docs'suite and Office 360.
+Also available as a self contained rich application.
   - [LibreOffice Online](https://www.libreoffice.org/download/libreoffice-online/) - Self-hosted instance of LibreOffice that you can run in your browser.
 Thanks @flubberding
   - [LyX](https://www.lyx.org/) - It's an open-source (and offline) document processor using TeX/LaTeX.
 It's different than Docs or Word but amazing, once you get used to it.
 Thanks @Glitchy-Tozier
 - Domains